falconry/pecyn/README.md

 ## Pecyn

-Simple, fast, and compact Python object serialization for humans.
+Simple, fast, compact Python object serialization for humans.

 __EXPERIMENTAL__: Use at your own risk.